How to Explain EMDR Preparation to Clients

 Final Thoughts

 Preparation is one of the most important phases of EMDR therapy.
-By helping clients understand how trauma memories are processed, why stabilization skills matter, and what reactions may occur during treatment, therapists create a foundation for safe and effective trauma work.
+By helping clients understand how trauma memories are processed, why stabilization skills matter, and what to expect as treatment progresses, therapists create a foundation for safe and effective trauma work.

 Research References